-- Contents. - Calendar, a list of prominent dates and deadlines for the academic year. - Student Progress Check List, a list of steps that should be followed while completing a graduate degree at UCM. - General Information, an explanation of the history and mission of the university and its accreditations, the mission and goals of graduate study, the organization and administration of the UCM Graduate Studies office, Office of Sponsored Programs, the Graduate Council, the Research Council, graduate faculty, graduate advisors, coordinators, Missouri residency and other useful information. - Graduate Support, types of support for graduate students available at UCM, including graduate assistantships, scholarships, and federal financial aid. - University fees, a description of university fees. - Admission to Graduate Studies, policies and procedures for admission - Graduate Certificates, policies, procedures, and requirements for graduate certificates.
+- Contents. - Calendar, a list of prominent dates and deadlines for the academic year. - Student Progress Check List, a list of steps that should be followed while completing a graduate degree at UCM. - General Information, an explanation of the history and mission of the university and its accreditations, the mission and goals of graduate study, the organization and administration of the UCM Graduate Studies office, Office of Sponsored Programs, the Graduate Council, the Research Council, graduate faculty, graduate advisers, coordinators, Missouri residency and other useful information. - Graduate Support, types of support for graduate students available at UCM, including graduate assistantships, scholarships, and federal financial aid. - University fees, a description of university fees. - Admission to Graduate Studies, policies and procedures for admission. - Graduate Certificates, policies, procedures, and requirements for graduate certificates.

-- Master's Degree, policies, procedures, and requirements for master's degrees. - Education Specialist Degree, policies, procedures, and requirements for Education Specialist Degree. - Doctoral Degree, cooperative doctorates available at UCM. - Course Prefixes, list of course prefixes by college and department. - Graduate Programs, list of Master's, Education Specialist, and Doctoral Degrees. - Colleges, Departments, Degrees and Courses Offered, a listing of degrees and courses organized according to the college and department which offers them. - The Graduate Faculty, list of The Graduate Faculty. - Index.
+- Master's Degree, policies, procedures, and requirements for master's degrees. - Education Specialist Degree, policies, procedures, and requirements for Education Specialist Degree. - Doctoral Degree, cooperative doctorates available at UCM. - Course Prefixes, list of course prefixes by college and department. - Graduate Programs, list of Master's, Education Specialist, and Doctoral Degrees. - Colleges, Departments, and Degrees with a listing of degrees organized according to the college and department which offers them. - Graduate courses with descriptions. - Index.